supertestnet/handcrank/README.md

 # TLDR in 2 sentences

 Use a multisig with 51% of miners to emulate a covenant.
-The covenant allows all miners to vote on how to spend the money in the covenant address, which is all you need to make a drivechain.
+The covenant allows any miner to vote on how to spend the money in the covenant address, which is all you need to make a drivechain.

 # TLDR in 10 sentences